ADOPTED SPRING 2023

 - We believe that the diversity within the SoE should be a reflection of our world and society and utilized to extend and create new knowledge that illuminates the teaching, learning, and research practices needed to engage the world around us and combat educational and social inequalities.

-- We are committed to ensuring that all SoE stakeholders, especially those from historically underrepresented groups, feel valued and are able to flourish and grow personally, professionally, and intellectually.
+- We are committed to ensuring that all SoE stakeholders, especially those from historically excluded groups1, feel valued and are able to flourish and grow personally, professionally, and intellectually.

-- We value an environment that is accountable and acknowledges diversity across many dimensions, including race and ethnicity, socio-economic status, sexual orientation, gender expression, religion, (dis)ability, language, citizenship, national origin, and age.
+- We value an environment that is accountable and acknowledges diversity across many dimensions, including race, ethnicity, socio-economic status, sexual orientation, gender identity, gender expression, religion, (dis)ability, language, citizenship, national origin, body size, and age.

-- We recognize and acknowledge historical inequities and discrimination within the United States for those from historically underrepresented groups, and are prepared to advocate and provide opportunities and resources that seek to disrupt generational legacies that have been intentionally and unintentionally perpetuated by institutionalized discriminatory and inequitable practices and policies.
+- We recognize and acknowledge historical inequities and discrimination within the United States for those from historically excluded groups and are prepared to advocate and provide opportunities and resources that seek to disrupt generational legacies that have been intentionally and unintentionally perpetuated by institutionalized discriminatory and inequitable practices and policies.

 Purpose and Scope of the Faculty Diversity, Equity, and Inclusion Plan